handsontable/handsontable/docs/content/guides/accessories-and-menus/export-to-csv.md

 ---
 title: Export to CSV
-metaTitle: Export to CSV - Guide - Handsontable Documentation
+metaTitle: Export to CSV - JavaScript Data Grid | Handsontable
+description: Export your grid's data to the CSV format, as a file, a blob, or a string.
+Customize your export using Handsontable's configuration options.
 permalink: /export-to-csv
 canonicalUrl: /export-to-csv
 tags:
   - export to file
   - save file
+react:
+  metaTitle: Export to CSV - React Data Grid | Handsontable
 ---

 # Export to CSV